cpske/ISP/web/index.md

 ncat -v -l -p 8000
 ```
 then in a web browser, open the URL `http://localhost:8000`.
-You should see some text (HTTP request from the web broswer) in the netcat window.
+You should see the HTTP request (as text) in the netcat window.
-You can close the window or type CTRL-C to kill the netcat process.
+You can close the terminal window or type CTRL-C to kill the netcat process.

 ## Web Frameworks